justinethier/cyclone/docs/Garbage-Collector.md

 Mark buffers are used to hold gray objects instead of explicitly marking objects gray.

 Each mutator holds a mark buffer to hold their gray objects.
 A last write variable is used to keep track of the buffer size.
-There is also the concept of pending writes.

 The collector updates the mutator's last read variable each time it marks an object from the mark buffer.
 Marking is finished when last read and last write are equal. pending writes